 Style Need to Know

 - 2000 square miles (3200 km2) with just 58 000 inhabitants

 - Gotland is known for the world’s largest Viking treasures and the UNESCO protected idyllic capital, Visby

 - Gotland ranks highest for sun hours in all of the Nordic region; don’t miss the beautiful light summer nights of the region

-- GotlandRing attracts numerous celebrities inlcuding Zlatan Ibrahimovic and the national Swedish football team have visited numerous times
+- GotlandRing attracts numerous celebrities including Zlatan Ibrahimovic and the national Swedish football team who enjoyed visited numerous times

 - The Sunday Times previously nominated Kallis in Visby as the best beach party in Europe